Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Applications: Ordinary GW invariants, Hurwitz numbers, and mirror symmetry

 \subsection{Applications motivated by mirror symmetry}

 Our correspondence theorem is particularly useful for the Gross-Siebert program, in which one approaches mirror symmetry by first describing the $A$- and $B$-models tropically.
 In particular, the authors of \cite[{\bf arxiv version 1}, \S 0.4]{GHK1v1} made the ``Frobenius structure conjecture'' that states that the mirror dual to a log Calabi-Yau variety is obtained as $\Spec R$ for $R$ a certain ring with a canonical basis of so-called theta functions.
 The conjectured multiplication rule for these basis elements is expressed in terms of certain descendant log Gromov-Witten invariants.
-Tropically, the descendant conditions show up because a product of $s$ theta functions should involve gluing $s$-tuples of tropical disks together at a point, resulting in an $s$-valent marked vertex, hence curves satisfying a $\psi^{s-2}$-condition.
-In \cite{Man3}, the first author showed that \cite{GHKK}'s theta functions on cluster varieties can indeed be expressed in terms of descendant tropical curve counts.
-In an upcoming paper, the first author will use this, our descendant tropical correspondence theorem, and degeneration techniques to verify the Frobenius structure conjecture for cluster varieties.
+Tropically, the descendant conditions show up because a product of $s$ theta functions should involve gluing $s$-tuples of tropical disks together at a marked vertex, resulting in an $(s+1)$-valent vertex, hence curves satisfying a $\psi^{s-2}$-condition.
+In \cite{Man3}, the first author showed that theta functions on cluster varieties as in \cite{GHKK} can indeed be expressed in terms of descendant tropical curve counts.
+Then in \cite{ManFrob}, the first author uses this tropical description along with our descendant tropical correspondence theorem and degeneration techniques to verify the Frobenius structure conjecture for cluster varieties.

 As another application, the calculation of the 2875 lines on a quintic threefold by means of degeneration involves counting straight lines in $\bb{P}^3$ that meet four quintic curves in the four boundary planes (and don't meet the coordinate lines).
 By our main theorem \ref{MainThm}, this count is tropical.
-Using the resulting tropical curves in an upcoming work, Cheuk Yu Mak and the second author construct for each tropical line of multiplicity $p$ a Lagrangian lens space $L(p,q)$ in the mirror dual quintic (to be thought of as the mirror dual object to the complex line).
+Using the resulting tropical curves in \cite{MakRud}, Cheuk Yu Mak and the second author construct for each tropical line of multiplicity $p$ a Lagrangian graph manifold $L$ with $|H_1(L)| =p$ in the mirror dual quintic (to be thought of as the mirror dual object to the complex line).
 By generalized Dehn-Seidel twists around these lens spaces, we produce a large Abelian subgroup of the symplectic automorphism group of the mirror quintic.